rpcox/siem/syslog-ng/drop-stdin/README.md

 ## drop-stdin

-An example of using a syslog-ng destination program.
+A proof of concept example of using a syslog-ng destination program.

 ### syslog-ng config